Triad Inversions on Guitar — Master Root, First & Second Inversions

-Every triad can be played in three positions, called inversions.
-The same three notes — root, third, and fifth — rearranged so a different note sits at the bottom.
-Inversions are the key to smooth voice leading and musical chord movement.
+Every triad can be played in three different positions, called inversions.
+Triad inversions are the same three notes — root, third, and fifth — rearranged so a different note sits at the bottom.
+Understanding triad inversions is the key to smooth voice leading and musical chord movement on guitar.

 The Three Inversions